lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   fragments that carry other SCHC packets.
 The Rule ID in an ACK identifies the message as an ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next:
   * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC fragment of a packet.
 The last window of a packet is called an All-1 window.
   * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC fragment of a window that is not the last one of the packet.
 Such a window is called an All-0 window.

   The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the SCHC fragments, this field is an unsigned integer, with a size of N bits.
 In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC fragments and All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
-Nevertheless, the appropriate value will be defined in the corresponding technology documents.
+Nevertheless, the appropriate value of N must be defined in the corresponding technology-specific profile documents.
 For windows that are not the last one from a fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
-The FCN for the last SCHC fragment in the last window is an All-1.
+The FCN for the last SCHC fragment in the last window is an All-1, indicating the last fragment of the SCHC packet.
 It is also important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.
-For further details see
-  {{FragModes}}.
+For further details see {{FragModes}}.
+The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2.
+(Example for N=5, MAX_WIND_FCN may be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
   packet, and to different values for different datagrams.
 Using this field, the sender can interleave fragments from